Leave this site

 ** The Census of South Yorkshire (2021) records the South Yorkshire population as 87.7 per cent White and 12.3 per cent as an ethnicity other than White.

 Authorisation and administration of all OOCRs must be completed lawfully, legitimately, ethically and in accordance with local policy and National Guidance.
-This is key to ensuring crime data accuracy, improving victim satisfaction, maintaining confidence and appropriately addressing offending behaviour.

-Supervisors are directly responsible for ensuring that officers under their command use OOCRs appropriately and according to policy and guidance.
+Supervisors are directly responsible for ensuring that officers under their command use OOCR appropriately and according to policy and guidance.
 Many OOCR also require authorisation from a supervisor of Sergeant or Inspector rank before they can be used.

 When considering investigations, the OOCR Scrutiny Panel will assess whether the use of an OOCR was either; appropriate and consistent with local policy and national guidance, appropriate and consistent (with observations) or inappropriate and inconsistent with local policy and national guidance.